phetsims/phet-info/doc/string-key-conventions.md

   - If tandem terminology differs from description terminology, it is acceptable to use the description terminology.
   - Nested keys should use the option names in the code (e.g., accessibleName, accessibleHelpText, accessibleParagraph, etc.).
-  - If a string needs multiple variants with unique values, nest them under the option key rather than separate top-level keys (see example below).
+  - If a string needs multiple variants with unique values, nest them under the option key (see example below).
 - For screen summary content, use the screen name as a key, then nest a screenSummary key, with playArea, controlArea, currentDetails, and interactionHint as sub-keys.
 - Nest `screenButtonsHelpText` under the screen name.